nelsjoanna/Automated-Login-Script-Social-Media/README.md

 # Automated-Login-Script-Twitter
 Simple Automated Login Script for Twitter.
 Username and Password not hardcoded.
-Will prompt user for username and password when ran.
+Will prompt user for username and password when ran and will not show password characters when being input.
 Purpose is to have reusable code that can be called as a method in other scripts to avoid having to recode logging in.